runxel/kirby3-simpleicons/README.md

 ## Configuration

-To assure the svgs won't look off, you need some proper styling via CSS, like the following:
+To assure the svgs won't look off, you need some proper styling via **CSS**, like the following:

 ```css
 .simpleicon { /* span */